Tutorial Gateway

 String.format (locale l, String format, Object.. args);

-• Locale: This is the locale we want to apply during the formatting.
+• Locale: This is the locale we want to apply during the process.
 If the locale is NULL, then no localization is applied.

-• Args: Arguments referenced by the format specifier in the Format.
-If we specify more arguments than the format specifier, the extra arguments ignored.
+• Args: Arguments referenced by the format specifier.
+If we specify more arguments, the extra arguments are ignored.

-IllegalFormatException: If the format string contains an illegal syntax, then the format method will throw this error.
+IllegalFormatException: If the string contains an illegal syntax, then it will throw this error.
 The illegal syntax may include:

-• When the format specifier is incompatible with the given arguments.
+• When the specifier is incompatible with the given arguments.

 • Or when we specify insufficient arguments.